pacs-course/pacs-examples/Examples/src/InPolygon/README.md

 Given a generic polygon, we show here two functions to find if a point is falling inside the polygon.
 They are just meant as prototypes.
-A more "professional" coding should take care of controlling floating point errors (important to deal with the limit cases), and treating the case when the point lies exactly on the boundary of the polygon in a consistent way.
-However, the codes here provided give an idea of the algorithms and are usable.
+A more "professional" coding should take care of controlling floating point errors (important to deal with the limit cases), and treating the case when the point lies exactly on the boundary of the polygon, in a consistent way.
+Yet, the code provided here give an idea of the algorithms, and is usable.

 We have implemented two types of algorithms: